tmz00/mfag-hub/api/README.md

 This directory contains the PHP Laravel backend that powers MFAG Hub on MySQL, including auth, business APIs, and operational backup tooling.

+This repository root is `apps/`.
+Commands in this README are written either from that root (for example `cd api`) or from inside `api/` where shown.

 ## Staging / production runbook

 Use this as the operational checklist for deployed environments.